 The end of WW2 was a game changer, offering a new dawn for the many.
 But it was short lived.
-The postWW2, jittery fears of the few, long since overcome.
-The wall separating the two, having returned with emboldened confidence – encouraged in no short measure by the short-sighted passivity of the many.
-A passivity that, in effect, encourages the few.
+The jittery fears of the postWW2 few, long since overcome.
+The wall separating the few from the many, having returned with emboldened confidence; encouraged in no short measure by the short-sighted passivity of the many.
+A passivity that, in effect, continues to encourage the few.
 Allowing them free rein to extend the boundaries of their control over the many.

 Time is for change.
 For true democracy to replace the quasi democracy that has been inflicted upon society for far too long.

 Only then can the many throw off the shackles of Right-wing ideology, as imposed by the wealth and associated power of the few.
 Replacing a status quo rooted and locked in a bygone age, with that more befitting the values, senses and morality of the 21st century.